๐Ÿฅš JS1

 ๐Ÿ’ผ Checking different cases

-So far weโ€™ve only created assertions that check the functionโ€™s behaviour for times after midnight and before midday.
-In these cases, there is a pattern: take the current time and add "am" to the end.
+So far weโ€™ve only created assertions that check the functionโ€™s behaviour for times between midnight and midday.
+In these cases, there is a pattern: take the current time and add " am" to the end.

 1